-2. An elderly family, which is:
+An elderly family

-- A family whose head, spouse, or sole member is a person who is at least sixty-two (62) years of age; - Two or more persons who are at least sixty-two (62) years of age living together; or - One or more persons who are at least sixty-two (62) years of age living with one or more live-in aides.
+A family whose head, spouse, co-head or sole member is at least 62 years of age.

+It may include two or mor persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living with one or more live-in aides.

-3. A near-elderly family, which is:
+A near-elderly family;

-- A family whose head, spouse, or sole member is a person who is at least fifty (50) years of age but below the age of sixty-two (62); - Two or more persons, who are at least fifty (50) years of age but below the age of sixty-two (62), living together; or - Two or more persons, who are at least fifty (50) years of age but below the age of sixty-two (62), living with one or more live-in aides.
+A family whose head, spouse or co-head or sole member is at least 50 years of age but below the age of 62; or

+Two or more persons who are at least 50 year of age but below the age of 62 living together; or

+One or more persons who are at least 50 years of age but below the age of 62, living with one or more live-in aides

-4. A disabled family, which is:
+A disabled family

-- A family whose head, spouse, or sole member is a person with disabilities; - Two or more persons with disabilities living together; or - One or more persons with disabilities living with one or more live-in aides.
+A family whose head, spouse, co-head or sole member is a person with a disability.
+It may include two or more persons with disabilities living together, or one or more persons with disabilities living with one or more live-in aides.

-5. A displaced family, which is:
+A displaced family

-A family in which each member, or whose sole member, has been displaced by governmental action, or whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to Federal disaster relief laws.
+A family wherein each member, or whose sole member is a person displaced by governmental action, or a person whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to Federal disaster relief.